When LA's Air Got Better, Kids' Asthma Cases Dropped

 "This corresponded with about a 20 percent decline in the rate of new asthma cases in children," Garcia says.
 "It's fairly substantial."

 There were other positive trends in these communities as well.
-The study found that pregnant women sharply reduced their smoking over this time period, and children were exposed to far less second-hand tobacco smoke.
+The study found that pregnant women sharply reduced their smoking over this time period, and children were exposed to far less secondhand tobacco smoke.

 Garcia says her results show improvements above and beyond what those changes might have delivered as well.
 The study can't prove cause and effect, but the findings provide strong circumstantial evidence that reducing air pollution reduces illness.